2005–06 VB Series: 1st final: Australia v Sri Lanka

 The Australians panicked conceding 5 run outs (4 to Dilshan) and a late rally from Michael Clarke couldn't save them.
 The Sri Lankan fielding was described as being "impressive" and "masterful".

 2nd final: Australia v Sri Lanka

 Australia had a bad start losing with Vaas taking 3 early wickets to reduce Australia to 3 for 10.
 Ricky Ponting and Andrew Symonds, after a period of consolidation, combined to provide Australia with its highest One Day International total among 7 other records set that day.
 Sri Lanka were then bowled all out for 201 in 36 overs as the asking rate was simply too high.
-Notable during this game was a very fast outfield (called a "lightning-fast SCG outfield" here), with both teams hitting balls which easily went for four.
+Notable during this game was a very fast outfield (called a "lightning-fast SCG outfield"), with both teams hitting balls which easily went for four.

 3rd final: Sri Lanka v Australia

 Opening batsmen Gilchrist and Katich gave Australia a huge start in the second innings.
 Gilchrist was bowled out and replaced by Ricky Ponting.
 Simon Katich scored his first century in a one-day match in this game.
 Gilchrist scored his hundred off 67 balls, the fastest ever century in the history of the series.